-You have access rights to "personal information" that the employer holds about you.
-This includes documents, photos, images, reports, or other information that is specifically about you.
-This includes medical information or a disciplinary record about you.
+You have the access rights to "personal information" that the employer holds about you.
+This includes documents, photos, images, reports, or other information that is specifically about you such as medical information or a disciplinary record about you.

 If you ask, your employer has to give you a copy of all personal information about you that it has.
-The employer must also give you details about and tell you about how the information is being used, and whether it has been shared.